-Due to the resignations of Simon Newton and Juliette Goodwin, there are two Casual Vacancies on Keevil Parish Council, which will be filled by co-option at the Parish Council Meeting on Monday 7th September, 2020
+Due to the resignations of Simon Newton and Juliette Goodwin, the two Casual Vacancies on Keevil Parish Council were filled by co-option at the Parish Council Meeting on Monday 7th September, 2020 by David Finch and Sarah Dow

 KEEVIL PARISH COUNCIL